-The Sensor KNX AQS/TH-UP Touch measures CO_2 concentration, temperature and humidity and calculates the dew point.
-The sensor can receive external measured values via the bus and process them with the own data to overall values (mixed values, e. g. room average).
-The KNX AQS/TH-UP Touch offers two push buttons that may be used for changing the ambient temperature (target value), for switching between operating modes or as free programmable bus push buttons.
+The Sensor KNX T-UP Touch measures the room temperature.
+The indoor sensor can receive an external measured value via the bus and process it with own data to overall temperature value (mixed value).

+The KNX T-UP Touch offers two push buttons that may be used for changing the ambient temperature (target value), for switching between operating modes or as free programmable bus push buttons.

-The KNX AQS/TH-UP Touch provides switching outputs with adjustable threshold values.
-The switching outputs and further communication objects can be linked by AND and OR logic gates.
+The KNX T-UP Touch provides adjustable threshold values.
+The threshold value outputs and further communication objects can be linked by AND and OR logic gates.
 Additionally, an integrated actuating variable comparator can compare and output values that are received via communication objects.
+The sensor has integrated PI controller for a heating/cooling system.